Estates and Taxes

 5,450,000

-• This makes trusts and other non-probate transfers useful for more people in these states, not just the 0.1%ers.
+• This makes trusts useful for more people in these states, not just the 0.1%ers.

 • This will be especially helpful in states that tax an entire estate if it exceeds the limit, not just the amount over the limit, like the federal tax.

-Your Gross Estate is calculated based on an accounting of everything you own by yourself or have certain interests in and any trusts you are the trustee of at the time of your death.
+Your Gross Estate is calculated based on an accounting of everything you own by yourself, are the trustee of, or have certain interests in at the time of your death.

 • This property may include cash, savings, securities, real estate, insurance, trusts, annuities, business interests, vehicles, jewelry, collectables and other assets as found on IRS Form 706 (PDF).